The /etc/hosts, /etc/resolv.conf, and /etc/nsswitch.conf Files

 The /etc/nsswitch.conf file

-The order in which the /etc/hosts and /etc/resolv.conf files are checked is defined in the /etc/nsswitch.conf file.
-This file also defines the default search order for many other services such as hostname, users, groups, passwords, etc.
+The /etc/nsswitch.conf file defines the order in which the system checks the /etc/hosts and /etc/resolv.conf files.
+This file also defines the default search order for many other services, such as hostname, users, groups, passwords, etc.

 The hosts directive defines the default search order for name resolution.
 It has three values: files, dns, and myhostname.